daniilfigasystems/daniilfigasystems/README.md

-# Hi there, I'm FigaSystems! 👋
+# Hi there, I'm Daniil! 👋

 Welcome to my GitHub profile!
 I'm a developer working on cool bare metal projects and open-source software.<br>
 I like Unix, C and assembly language.